riboflavin/test-framer-sync/compare/granola-vs-otter-ai.md

 | Language Support                  | ❌ English only        | ❌ English only       |
 | Desktop App                       | ✅ Yes (Mac-only)      | ❌ No (Web-based)     |
 | iPhone & Android Apps             | ❌ No                  | ✅ Yes (Both)         |
-- Granola may appeal to individuals or small businesses looking for a straightforward and user-friendly tool for managing meetings, but may fall short for those seeking deeper integrations with platforms like HubSpot or Notion.
-While it offers ease of use and local recording capabilities, its lack of automation engine and limited language support may hinder productivity.
+Granola might appeal to individuals or small businesses looking for a simple and user-friendly tool for managing meetings, especially if they prioritize in-person interactions and local recording.
+However, its lack of integrations with popular platforms like HubSpot and limited language support could be limiting for those seeking a more comprehensive solution.

-- Otter.ai could be a suitable choice for users who prioritize integration with Zoom and calendar apps, as well as those who value the convenience of mobile apps for iPhone and Android.
-However, its limitations in supporting in-person meetings and local recording, along with its lack of extensive integrations with other platforms, may leave some users wanting more in terms of meeting productivity and efficiency.
+On the other hand, Otter.ai could be suitable for users who value Zoom and calendar integration, as well as the ability to access the tool on both desktop and mobile devices.
+Nevertheless, its shortcomings in terms of integrations with other tools and the absence of an automation engine may hinder its effectiveness in helping users streamline their meeting processes and tasks.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.